onnx/onnx/README.md

 ## Build ONNX from Source
 Before building from source uninstall any existing versions of onnx `pip uninstall onnx`.

+c++17 or higher C++ compiler version is required to build ONNX from source on Windows.
+For other platforms, please use C++11 or higher versions.

 Generally speaking, you need to install [protobuf C/C++ libraries and tools](https://github.com/protocolbuffers/protobuf) before proceeding forward.
 Then depending on how you installed protobuf, you need to set environment variable CMAKE_ARGS to "-DONNX_USE_PROTOBUF_SHARED_LIBS=ON" or "-DONNX_USE_PROTOBUF_SHARED_LIBS=OFF".
 For example, you may need to run the following command:

 Linux: